 “I seek only a way you might honor your oaths while repaying any debt.”

 She bites her tongue.
-“Might you delay your reporting of this?”
-She asks.
+“Might you delay your reporting of this?” she asks.

 GM: “I would not,” replies Raaid.
 “But if you wished to hold me here, I could not stop you.”

-Caroline: She bites her lip.
+Caroline: Caroline bites her lip.

-“That is an option,” Caroline muses.
+“That is an option,” she muses.